-Bank of England maintains rates, boosts growth expectations
+Bank of England expects best year for UK economy since 1941

-LONDON (AP) — The Bank of England will keep interest rates on hold and has grown more optimistic about the economic recovery in the U.K. this year as a result of the rapid rollout of coronavirus vaccines.
+LONDON (AP) — The Bank of England has kept interest rates on hold as it forecast the fastest annual pace of growth for the British economy since early on in World War II, largely as a result of the rapid rollout of coronavirus vaccines.

 In a prepared statement Thursday, the nine-member Monetary Policy Committee said it will maintain the bank’s main interest rate at 0.1%.
 The unanimous and widely anticipated decision means that interest rates will remain at the lowest level in the bank’s 327-year history.

-Alongside its decision, the bank’s rate-setting panel said growth is likely to be greater than it previously thought in the coming quarters as consumers ramp up their spending following the easing of lockdown restrictions, largely due to the rapid rollout of coronavirus vaccines.
+Alongside its decision, the bank’s rate-setting panel said growth is likely to be greater than it previously thought as lockdown restrictions ease, vaccinations grow common, and people feeling more at ease begin to ramp up spending.

 The bank is now projecting U.K. economic growth of 7.25% in 2021, up from its previous forecast of 5%.
+That would be the greatest economic rebound since 1941 when the U.K. was on a war footing, according to Bank of England statistics that date back to 1700.

 Because it anticipates growth being brought forward, it has revised down its forecasts for next year.
 It is now expects 5.75% growth in 2022, instead of the 7.25% previously predicted.

-The growth rates anticipated should mean that the British economy makes up much of the ground that it lost during the pandemic, which saw widespread restrictions on economic activity.
-In 2020, the British economy contracted by around 10%, one of the developed world’s worst outcomes.
+If growth returns as quickly as the central bank expects, the British economy should make up all the ground lost during the pandemic by the end of this year.

+Bailey cautioned against euphoria, noting that the pandemic will still leave a long-term “scarring” effect on the British economy that will stretch public finances and keep unemployment higher than it otherwise would have been.

+Though few expect the bank to raise interest rates anytime soon, it signaled Thursday that it is willing to ease its quantitative easing program by slowing the rate of its monthly bond purchases, though the total remains unchanged.

+The bank’s brighter outlook comes despite a tough winter period when lockdown restrictions were reimposed in the face of a particularly acute second wave of the virus.

-Though the U.K. had Europe’s highest virus-related death toll at more than 127,500, its vaccine rollout has been successful compared with its European peers.
+Though the U.K. had Europe’s highest virus-related death toll at more than 127,500, new cases are now at their lowest levels since last summer and the vaccine rollout has been lauded.
 By Wednesday, around 52% of the British population had received at least one dose of vaccine with around a quarter getting two.

 “A fast and effective vaccine rollout meant that many individuals might feel safe to return to pre-COVID spending behaviour, supplemented by considerable pent-up demand from the earlier periods of restrictions,” the committee said, according to minutes of their meeting.